rgb-archive/spec/rgb_specification_bip_style.md

 	* < link_id:hash256 > where `link_id` is the identifier of a pastebin/gist public file and `hash256` is the content hash

-The second type of transactions is used to exchange a specific asset between 2 or more parties.
+The second type of transactions is the transfer trasaction.
+It is used to exchange a specific asset between 2 or more parties.
 The base structure is the following:

 <pre>
 +---------------------------------------+